Dangers of Crypto Malware

 Nearly everyone is familiar with the story of the Trojan horse.
 In order to end the 10-year siege on Troy, the Greek army engaged in malicious subterfuge, constructing a huge, wooden horse as a “peace offering” and leaving it at the gates of Troy before sailing away.
 The Trojans brought the horse inside the impenetrable walls of the city, unaware that members of the Greek army were hidden within.
 That night, as the Trojan forces slept, the Greeks flung open the gates to the city and let in the army that had only pretended to sail home.
-Troy was sacked and the war ended.
+Thusly Troy was sacked and the war ended.

 As you can imagine, this sort of malware could wreak havoc on your business.
 Once a Trojan horse is in the system, it not only spreads to infect and protect itself, but, with proper coding, it can infiltrate the network your device is connected to and even send itself to your contact list, potentially infecting the systems of any personal or professional connections that open the file.
 The only good news is that crypto malware is relatively easy to avoid when you know what to look for.
-There are a few ways you can protect yourself against the damage that may be done by CryptoLocker.
+There are a few ways you can protect yourself against the damage that may be done by a CryptoLocker.

 The first thing you should know about Crypto malware is that it requires a couple of steps to install.
 First, users have to download a zip file contained in an email.
 Then they must use a password provided in the email to open the zip file.
 This is when the virus activates.
 The main problem is that the email could come from a trusted source that has been infected.
 Obviously, employees should never download or open files in emails from unknown sources.
 But you might also want to develop a policy that includes avoiding any file attachments.
 If this isn’t feasible for your business, there are other options.

+From there you might want to use desktop and server maintenance to keep your network protection up-to-date.
+Creating an offsite backup complete with server monitoring is essential, as well.
 Such diligence can cost you, but it’s a lot better than facing the damage a Trojan horse can cause and potentially compromising the future of your business in the process.